juni127/simple-blazor-app/README.md

 ### Sections
 The Sections page was implemented as an example, inspired by AyroUI's [Business Template](https://demo.ayroui.com/templates/business-template).
 The aim was to showcase the developer's ability to deliver a functioning UI based on a predefined design.
 To recreate this interface using Blazor this page was divided into sections, and a Section component was developed to encapsulate each bit.
-Then each of these pieces was implemented using Blazor's Scoped CSS to style each Section and the logic was implemented in their correspondent component classes, using JS when necessary.
+Then each of these pieces were implemented using Blazor's Scoped CSS to style individual Sections and the logic implemented in their correspondent component classes, using JS when necessary.

 ### Register
 The Register page was implemented to allow the simulation of new users' registration by contracting the application services.
 The process was divided into four sections: User details, Plan selection, Payment details and Review.
 This choice was made to add a degree of fidelity to the user experience as it corresponds to what would be commonly seen in the market.

-As the contraction part of this page depends on the completion of certain [Simple Dot Net API](https://github.com/juni127/simple-dot-net-api) features that are not yet complete, there is only an interface with no functionality attached beyond some frontend field validation.
+As the contraction part of this page depends on certain [Simple Dot Net API](https://github.com/juni127/simple-dot-net-api) features that are not yet complete, there is only an interface with no functionality, beyond some frontend field validation, attached .

 ## Dashboard
 The Dashboard section is currently under development.